 At first I approached the issue of technology through the concept of dystopia.
 The elimination of political opposition in advanced industrial society is an effect of technology, both its gigantic productivity and the ideology of progress that accompanies it.
-In the 1960s it seemed we were really headed for Brave New World.
+In the 1960s it seemed we were headed for Brave New World.
 Marcuse was the thinker of this moment.
-But paradoxically the dystopian perspective provoked mass op- position in the new left and the counterculture.
+But paradoxically the dystopian perspective provoked mass opposition in the new left and the counterculture.
 By the late 1960s the system confronted a significant challenge.

-I was studying in France in 1968 with the Marxist theorist Lucien Goldmann and the deconstructionist Jacques Derrida when the most powerful new left movement of the decade broke out and I suddenly found myself at the center of a revolution.
-Since this is the 40th anniversary you have probably been reminded that during May a student revolt was the catalyst for a general strike that shut down the entire country.
+I was studying in France in 1968 with Lucien Goldmann and Jacques Derrida when the most powerful new left movement of the decade broke out and I suddenly found myself at the center of a revolution.
+During May of that year a student revolt was the catalyst for a general strike that shut down the entire country.
 The French government came close to collapsing and only the loyalty of the troops saved it.
-This movement seemed to me to confirm the end of dystopia and the possibility of a socialist transformation of capitalist societies.